luisthatguyIZI/MusicVisuals/README.md

 Each effect has a number key assigned to it.This is done using the switch().

 # What I am most proud of in the assignment
-The parts that I am most proud of in this assignment are the
+The parts that I am most proud of in this assignment are the 4th and 5th effect that I implemented.
+Even though they are really simple the 4th effect with the circle and the line have a nice synergy that go well with the background image.
+Also the 5th effect with the square layers creates calm atmosphere which in my opinion is important when listning to music and it was what I was aming for to achieve in this assignment.

 # Markdown Tutorial